dfinity/candid/README.md

 ![](https://github.com/dfinity/candid/workflows/Rust/badge.svg)

-[Candid](spec/Candid.md) is an interface description language (IDL) for interacting with _canisters_ (also known as _services_ or _actors_) running on the Internet Computer.
+Candid is an interface description language (IDL) for interacting with _canisters_ (also known as _services_ or _actors_) running on the Internet Computer.
 It provides a language-independent description of canister interfaces and the data they exchange, with type safety and extensibility.

-## Specifications
+## Documentation

-The [spec](spec/) directory contains Candid specifications, including the language specification and soundness proof.
+* The [spec](spec/) directory contains Candid specifications, including the [Candid language specification](spec/Candid.md) and a soundness proof.
+* The [official manual](https://sdk.dfinity.org/docs/candid-guide/candid-intro.html) is hosted by dfinity; see [./docs](docs/) for the source code.

 ## Implementations